-Here’s a simple Pressure Cooker or Instant Pot Halva recipe that will let you make this classic Indian Halva without having to stand, stir, control spatters, and wonder if it’s done yet or not.
+Here's a simple Instant Pot Halva recipe that will let you make this classic Indian Halva without having to stand, stir, control spatters or wonder if it's done.
 Whether you call it Halva, sheera, sheero, or kesari, you will agree this simple farina dessert is delicious and when made in a pressure cooker, quite easy.

-IF you’ve ever watched it being made, IF you’ve had a family member show you how, IF you’ve eaten vast quantities of it in your life so you know how to tell when it’s done and of course IF you have time to stand and stir and control the adding of water so you don’t get splattered and burn yourself–which, a klutz like me has done many times.
+IF you've ever watched it being made, IF you've had a family member show you how, IF you've eaten vast quantities of it in your life so you know how to tell when it's done and of course IF you have time to stand and stir and control the adding of water so you don't get splattered and burn yourself.

 But if you'd rather be doing something else, or if you just don't want to mess with watching it closely, this Instant Pot Halva Recipe will be your friend.

 Note that this is an Indian Halva recipe.
 Quite different from Turkish halva, or a Mediterranean Halva or a Levant version of it.
 This one is made with cream of wheat or farina.
 If you want to know the difference between farina and semolina, check out my post on the Eggless Farina Cake recipe here.

 Traditionally, this recipe is made stovetop.
 First, you roast the sooji or farina.
 Then you add to it a sugar syrup you've prepared, along with lots of ghee and cardamom.
 Then you cover it and let it cook until done just so.

 We're not making it that way.
 We're not going to roast the sooji for starters.
 This is the part that takes forever.
 It does make a slight difference to the taste but really, it's not a huge difference and I'm okay skipping it.